 Some of the links in this post are affiliate links, meaning that if you click through and make a purchase, I will earn a small commission, at no extra cost to you.

 Minffordd Path Route Summary

-As one of the highest mountains in Southern Snowdonia and the ninth highest in Wales overall, Cadair Idris is a popular mountain to scale and offers breath-taking views every step of the way.
-There are three official routes you can take to reach the summit of Cadair Idris, but by far one of the most scenic is the Minffordd Path.
+Cadair Idris goes by many names – Cader Idris, Penygader and Penygadair – and as one of the highest mountains in Southern Snowdonia and the ninth highest in Wales overall, it is easy to see why this mountain is so popular amongst hikers.
+A hike to the summit of Cadair Idris offers breath-taking views every step of the way, from tarns and lakes to rugged mountain scenery as far as the eye can see.
+There are three official routes you can take to reach the summit of Cadair Idris, but by far one of the most spectacular is the Minffordd Path.

 |Start/Finish||Dôl Idris Car Park, LL36 9AJ|

-|Distance||6 miles circular route|
+|Distance||6-mile circular route|

 |Time Required||Approx. 5 hours – you’ll need plenty of time to enjoy the views|

 |Parking||Dôl Idris Pay and Display Car Park – £6 all day|

 |Ascent||Different sources report different ascents, but approx. 890-907m|

 |Public Transport||Bus service T2 between Aberystwyth and Bangor|